RoosterBooster007/LethalTweaks/README.md

 | 🧑‍💻🧪⭐ | Tweaks | **Scan new enemy message** | "Scans" a new enemy and sends a message to all players (creeps them out fr). |

 ## Default Keybinds
+> [!TIP]
-The below actions can be rebound to other keys or HIDs through InputUtils (they aren't keyboard-exclusive).
+> The below actions can be rebound to other keys or HIDs through InputUtils (they aren't keyboard-exclusive).

 | Key | Action | Type |
 |:--------:|:-------------|:------|